 Activity data should be gathered from national farming statistics and farm practice surveys.
 Of particular importance are estimates of N excretion, the length of the grazing period for ruminants and the type of store.

+Export and import of livestock manure and manure products

+In some cases, livestock manure or manure products are exported from the national territory of one Party to the Convention (Party A) for utilization or further processing in the national territory of another Party (Party B) or to a territory that is not party to the Convention.
+In these circumstances, it is good inventory practice for Party A to report the emissions that occur on its territory (e.g. from livestock housing, manure processing and temporary manure storage under 3B).
+For Party B, it is good inventory practice to report the emissions that occur on its territory (e.g. temporary manure storage under 3B and manure/manure product application under 3D).
+The manure products included here are defined in Article 2 (1) of the REGULATION (EU) 2019/1009 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 5 June 2019 laying down rules on the making available on the market of EU fertilising products and amending Regulations (EC) No 1069/2009 and (EC) No 1107/2009 and repealing Regulation (EC) No 2003/2003.

 Table 3.13 describes the manure storage systems referred to in this chapter and makes comparisons with the definitions of manure management systems used by the IPCC.

 Table 3.13 Comparison of manure storage type definitions used here and those used by the IPCC